New CDC guidance on Zika and sex

 Because of this danger, several South and Central American countries are encouraging their citizens to delay pregnancy until the outbreak is over, if possible.

-The World Health Organization and the US Centers for Disease Control and Prevention have not gone that far.
+The WHO and the CDC have not gone that far.
 Instead, they recommend pregnant women avoid travel to any areas where Zika is circulating.
-If that is absolutely unavoidable or you live in a Zika infested area, use all known precautions to avoid a bite.
+If that is absolutely unavoidable or you live in a Zika-infested area, use all known precautions to avoid a bite.
 And be sure to check in with your health care provider for Zika testing and careful monitoring.

 If a pregnant woman's partner is the traveler, safe-sex precautions should be carefully and properly used for every sex act throughout the entire pregnancy, or sex should be avoided.
 That precaution applies to both male and female partners of the pregnant woman and includes male and female condoms, sex toys and dental dams for any vaginal, anal or oral sex.